DarthAkiraNihil/Konna/ROADMAP.md

 ### v.
 0.2.0 - The Base Core

 - [ ] Add classes that describe engine components and engine hypervisor
-    - [ ] Engine components are to be able to be loaded from a .jar file
+    - [ ] Implement Engine components are to be able to be loaded from a .jar file
-    - [ ] Engine component loader
+    - [ ] Implement Engine component loader
-    - [ ] Engine component Api
+    - [ ] Add support for Engine component Api - methods that can be called from the hypervisor by name
 - [ ] Add wrapper class for Java AWT Window
 - [ ] Implement methods for inter-component messaging
+    - [ ] Add Event system
+    - [ ] Abb base for tunnels - Engine component wrappers that may be a dependency for other components

 ### v.
+0.3.0 - Dependency Injection

+- [ ] Implement container system
+    - [ ] Add interface-implementation registration system
+    - [ ] Add getting interface implementation by type method
+    - [ ] Manage to make up automatic dependency injection

-0.3.0 - To be continued...
+### v.
+0.4.0 - To be continued